-Sony a6000 camera with 30mm macro lens, 6x6 negative carrier from an enlarger, and Desmond rail system.
-The rail system holds the negatives parallel to the camera's sensor and keeps everything still.
-I can get very detailed 22-MP images of the 35mm negatives and ~14-MP single-frame images of 6x6 negatives.
-This setup also allows for capture of very high resolution images of the 6x6 negatives by panorama stitching multiple exposures.
+The rail system holds the negatives parallel to the camera’s sensor and keeps everything still.
+I can get very detailed 24-MP images of the 35mm negatives and ~14-MP single-frame images of 6×6 negatives.
+This setup also allows for capture of very high resolution images of the 6×6 negatives by panorama stitching multiple exposures.
 The rail system allows me to move the camera forward, backward, and side-to-side, and the negative holder can be raised and lowered.
-Combining 2 shots produces a 32-MP stitched image of the 6x6 negative; even higher resolution is possible by moving the lens closer and stitching more images.
+Combining 2 shots produces a 32-MP stitched image of the 6×6 negative; even higher resolution is possible by moving the lens closer and stitching more images.

-It is important to capture an image of the unexposed negative either in the area between frames or the area around the image if your negative holder shows it.
-The cutouts of my negative holders are slightly larger than the exposed frame, so I use the area outside the image for white balancing.
+For white balancing the raw negative, it is important to capture an image of the unexposed negative either in the area between frames or the area around the image if your negative holder shows it.
+I typically capture an extra image at the first of the roll in in between frames and use the area outside the image for white balancing.

 Also remember that dust is your enemy.
-Leave your negatives in the protective sleeves from the lab until you are ready to load them into the negative carrier.
-Wear some type of lint-free gloves (I'm currently using nitrile lab gloves) when handling the negatives, and use a rocket blower and/or static brush to clean the negatives as you load them into the carrier.
-Also having a diffuse light source will reduce the appearance of dust and lint on the digitized negatives, but you will still have dust to deal with later on.
+If developing at home, scan your negatives as soon as possible once they are dry.
+For lab developing, leave your negatives in the protective sleeves from the lab until you are ready to load them into the negative carrier.
+Wear some type of lint-free gloves (I’m currently using nitrile lab gloves) when handling the negatives, and use a rocket blower and/or static brush to clean the negatives as you load them into the carrier.
+Also, using a diffuse light source will reduce the appearance of dust and lint on the digitized negatives, but you will still have dust to deal with later on.